 - Child and Adolescent Mental Health: Recommendations for Improvement by State Mental Health Commissions (2002)

-- Overview of the National Evaluation of the Comprehensive Community Mental Health Services for Children and Their Families Program.
-(2001)
+- The National Evaluation of the Comprehensive Community Mental Health Services Program for Children and their Families Program.
+A Commentary.
+(2002)